 - The restriction to individual use cases must be appropriate for the organisation.
 If comprehensive solutions such as CoPilot or AI agents that are already deeply integrated into applications and systems are already in use, the hub approach is not very effective.
 In order to achieve the necessary user acceptance, a preliminary potential analysis should also be carried out to determine which use cases are relevant.

 - The approach is primarily aimed at organisations that are still in the early stages of their AI transformation.
-Even though the AI hub makes it easy to get started, its introduction should definitely be accompanied by appropriate change management measures.
+Even though the central AI services platform makes it easy to get started, its introduction should definitely be accompanied by appropriate change management measures.

 Conclusion: AI governance as a strategic competitive advantage?

-The AI hub model shows that effective AI governance does not have to hinder innovation, but can actually enable it in a targeted manner.
+The central AI services platform model shows that effective AI governance does not have to hinder innovation, but can actually enable it in a targeted manner.
 For C-level executives, this framework offers the opportunity to harness the transformative power of AI without losing control over costs, risks and strategic dependencies.

 The key advantage lies in the combination of centralised control and operational flexibility: while governance processes minimise risks and make costs transparent, the flexible backend architecture enables rapid adaptation to new technologies and market developments.